code-pushup/cli/examples/plugins/src/benchmark-js/README.md

 5. Run the CLI with `npx code-pushup collect` and view or upload report (refer to [CLI docs](../../../../packages/cli/README.m)).

+For a standalone usage uf the test runner use our helpers

 ## Audits

 The plugin creates an audit for each suite.